CanDIG/dhdp-pilot-data/holton-etal-2023/README.md

-Data was retreived and transformed from https://zenodo.org/records/7625517.
+Data was retreived, subsetted and transformed from https://zenodo.org/records/7625517.

 Dates in the aggregated csv are made up using a fake diagnosis date of 01/01/2025 and using ages and survival days to calculate matching reference dates.